 This regularly updated page provides and overview of clinical trials and other research underway investigating COVID-19 or coronavirus.

-PubMed PubMed comprises over 23 million journal citations.
+PubMed (Old PubMed) PubMed comprises over 23 million journal citations.
 This index is produced by the U.S. National Library of Medicine and is accessible to anyone on the web.
-If Michener subscribes to a particular journal, either individually or through a database, the article will show a Michener link, making full-text of the article available to authorized Michener users.
+If Michener subscribes to a particular journal, either individually or through a database, the article will show a Full-text link, making full-text of the article available to authorized Michener users.
+If the Michener does not have access to that title, journal, or article, you will be taken to a page where you can request an inter-library loan.
+The LRC will endeavor to get that item for you and will notify you if it is unavailable.
 You can view some concise library-created tutorials for help in getting started: PubMed Basic Search, PubMed using MeSH, Tips & Tricks for Searching PubMed.
-For help using PubMed, check out this PubMed basics handout.

 Full Text Finder (Journal A-Z) Select the link next to Full Text Finder and use it to find out which journals we subscribe to (both print and online) and link to the journal homepage or our catalogue.

 Cochrane Library Cochrane Systematic Reviews investigate the effects of interventions for prevention, treatment and rehabilitation in a healthcare setting in support of evidence-based medicine.
 Full-text access is limited to authorized Michener users.